Defining and Calling Functions #

 return (currentMin, currentMax)

-Logic Explanation: This example demonstrates how to use a Tuple to return both a maximum and minimum value at once.
-Additionally, the return type is marked as (min: Int, max: Int)?, indicating it is an “Optional Tuple”, allowing nil to be returned when the array is empty.
+This example demonstrates how to use a Tuple to return both a minimum and maximum value at once.
+Additionally, the return type is marked as (min: Int, max: Int)?, indicating it is an “Optional Tuple”, allowing it to return nil if the array is empty.

 public (int min, int max)?
 MinMax(int[] array) {